 Any student, employee or third party who believes they have been subjected to sexual harassment, including sexual violence/sexual assault, are encouraged to file an official complaint with the University.
 Students, faculty, and staff may also file a complaint of sexual harassment or sexual assault on another's behalf.
 The following offices and corresponding personnel are the appropriate channels through which to report sexual harassment, discrimination, and/or violence:

-Mr. Lloyd Dixon, Title IX Coordinator William Sutton Administration Building, Suite 145 662-254-3121 Email: ldixon@mvsu.edu
+Ms. Letitia Clay, Title IX Coordinator

+William Sutton Administration Building, Suite 180 662-254-3323 Email: title.ix@mvsu.edu

-> Division of Student Affairs H.G.
+Division of Student Affairs

+H.G.
 Carpenter Building Student Affairs Suite 662-254-3636

 OTHER RESOURCES